 - Create your requisition by selecting Requisitions - Create from Template.
-If the site does not contain an existing template for your position, you will need to email Jennifer Burns, Director of Compensation in the Department of Human Resources.
+If the site does not contain an existing template for your position, you will need to email Jennifer Burns, Director of Compensation a copy of the job description and Position Evaluation Questionnaire (PEQ) for review.
+These forms can be found at: http://www.marquette.edu/hr/forms.shtml.
 All faculty templates are already available in the system.

 - Once the online requisition (authorization to recruit) has been reviewed and approved by the appropriate department head, Budget, and Human Resources, it will be posted by Human Resources and you will receive email notification.

 - The minimum posting period is seven days.
 At any time after the seven day posting period, you may choose to close the position by logging into the Hiring Manager’s site and changing the posting status to Close/Remove from Web.
 If you chose a specific end date when you created the requisition, the posting will be automatically removed on the specified date.
 Once the position is moved to a status of closed/remove from web, it can no longer be viewed by applicants.
 The applicant materials are still viewable to the hiring manager and search committee.